serghiou/being-earnest/Essay.md

 ## Ad

-If you are interested in the study of how scientific research works and evidence-based anything, you may be interested in subscribing to [this sub-reddit on meta-research](https://www.reddit.com/r/metaresearch/).
+If you are interested in the study of how scientific research works and promoting evidence-based anything, you may be interested in checking out and subscribing to [this sub-reddit on meta-research](https://www.reddit.com/r/metaresearch/).

 ## References